dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 SimpleDBM Modules
 -----------------

-The core of SimpleDBM_ is the RSS (named in honor of the first IBM Relational Database prototype `System-R <http://www.mcjones.org/System_R/>`_ Relational Storage System).
+The core of SimpleDBM is the RSS (named in honor of the first IBM Relational Database prototype `System-R <http://www.mcjones.org/System_R/>`_ Relational Storage System).
 The RSS provides the underlying storage structures for transactions, locking, b-trees etc. The RSS API is however, slightly low level for ordinary users.
-It is meant to be used by people interested in build their own Database Engines on top.
-The RSS is described in detail in the `SimpleDBM RSS User's Manual <http://www.simpledbm.org>`_ and `SimpleDBM RSS Developers's Guide <http://www.simpledbm.org>`_.
+It is meant to be used by people interested in building their own Database Engines on top of RSS.
+The RSS is described in detail in the `SimpleDBM RSS User's Manual <http://simpledbm.googlecode.com/files/rss-usermanual-1.0.8.pdf>`_ and `SimpleDBM RSS Developers's Guide <http://simpledbm.googlecode.com/files/rss-developerguide-1.0.8.pdf>`_.

 To provides users with a simplified API, two additional modules are available.

-The first one is the SimpleDBM_ TypeSystem module, which adds support for typed data values and multi-attribute row objects.
-For details of this module, please read `SimpleDBM TypeSystem <http://www.simpledbm.org>`_.
+The first one is the `SimpleDBM TypeSystem <http://simpledbm.googlecode.com/files/typesystem-1.0.8.pdf>`_ module, which adds support for typed data values and multi-attribute row objects.

 The second module, the Database API, is the subject of this document.
 This module implements a high level Database API and uses the